 Blue Topaz is a handy companion to have nearby when dealing with writer’s block, as it can help focus the mind and make it easier to concentrate and express things more clearly.
 It can also help with psychic abilities such as tarot reading or palmistry as it can make it easier to express the reading.

 London Blue Topaz Meaning

 London Blue Topaz is a type of topaz known for its dark, grayish blue color that some describe as “steely” or “inky.”
 It is regarded as the most valuable of topaz because of its saturation of blue color.
-Usually London Blue Topaz is produced by exposing topaz to radiation, and heat treating the stone gives it its inky color.
-When looked at in certain angles, London Blue Topaz appears slightly green.
+Usually, London Blue Topaz is produced by exposing topaz to radiation, and heat-treating the stone gives it its inky color.
+When looked at from certain angles, London Blue Topaz appears slightly green.

 Blue Topaz Properties

 Topaz has a hardness of 8 on the Mohs scale.
-It can be found in Brazil, Nigeria, Australia and Burma, among other countries.
-Most topaz is actually colorless, however blue and green topaz are the most commonly available.
-This is a consequence of the fact that clear topaz if often irradiated in order to be turned blue.
+It can be found in Brazil, Nigeria, Australia, and Burma, among other countries.
+Most topaz is actually colorless, however blue and green topaz is the most commonly available.
+This is a consequence of the fact that clear topaz is often irradiated in order to be turned blue.
 As a result, topaz stones are sometimes found to be radioactive, and regulations are in place in some countries in order to ensure that the radiation levels of topaz stones are tested.